minjii1079/discord-music-bot/README.md

 random forums and Reddit threads.
 The problem turned out to be pretty simple: a typo in the executable file path for FFMPEG.exe.
 That was it.

+On a brighter note, a couple of optimizations were made in the code before merging the PR for volume and stop commands.
+The previous method of only syncing commands to the test guild was changed to be global.
+This allowed the bot to be added to other servers without needing to be manually synced, enabling further scaling.
+Additionally, the `FFmpegOpusAudio` audio class was switched to `FFmpegPCMAudio` as the latter offers volume controlability.
+This allowed the volume command to be implemented.

 # 📝 Lessons Learned
 The obvious one is to check the basic stuff before worrying about anything else when something goes wrong.
 I obviously didn't follow a process when trying to debug my code, which resulted in a lot of wasted time and unnecessary hassle.
-On a more positive note, however, I was able to finally create a discord music bot that younger me was too lazy to do.
-I worked with several technologies for the first time and gained more experience with version control (git) and project development.
-My next project is gonna be much more ambitious, so keep an eye out for that.
+In the end, I was able to finally create a discord music bot that younger me was too lazy to do.
+I worked with several technologies for the first time and gained more experience with version control (Git) and project development.
+My next project is likely gonna be more ambitious, so keep an eye out for that.